rjones-lf/iroha/docs/source/api/queries.rst

     :widths: 15, 30, 20, 15

-    "Transactions", "an array of transactions for given account and asset", "Committed transactions", "{tx1, tx2…}"
+    "Transactions", "an array of transactions for given account and asset", "Committed transactions", "{tx1, tx2…}" "All transactions size", "total number of transactions for given account and asset", "", "100" "Next transaction hash", "hash pointing to the next transaction after the last transaction in the page.
+Empty if page contains the last transaction for given account and asset", "bddd58404d1315e0eb27902c5d7c8eb0602c16238f005773df406bc191308929"

 Get Account Assets
 ^^^^^^^^^^^^^^^^^^